-- 59.3.1 The FIA reserves the right, at all times and without having to state the reasons, to replace the FIA fuel with another fuel conforming to the Code (Appendix J). - 59.3.2 All competitors are required to fit FIA-specified refuel couplings, except Non-Priority drivers using a car which retains the standard tank. - 59.3.3 The FIA cannot be held responsible for any consequences of using non-conforming fuel. - 59.3.4 The FIA reserves the right to check the fuel of any competitor at any time.
+- 59.3.1 The FIA reserves the right, at all times and without having to state the reasons, to replace the FIA fuel with another fuel conforming to the Code (Appendix J). - 59.3.2 All competitors are required to fit FIA-specified refuel couplings. - 59.3.3 The FIA cannot be held responsible for any consequences of using non-conforming fuel. - 59.3.4 The FIA reserves the right to check the fuel of any competitor at any time.
 At any time, the car must contain at least 3L of fuel for sampling.
 For priority drivers, the 3L of fuel must be removed from the tank via the fuel sampling self-sealing connector (see Technical List n°2). - 59.3.5 Cars of priority drivers and RGT drivers specifically must be fitted with FIA fuel sample couplings (see FIA Technical List N°5). - 59.3.6 The appointed supplier will notify the Championship registered Manufacturers whenever a new batch is introduced.
 It is the registered Manufacturers' responsibility to check conformity of the fuel before it is used in competition. - 59.3.7 Cars equipped solely with FIA-specified refuel couplings and using fuel as per Art.
 59.1.2 must transport the adaptor in the car and show it at pre-rally scrutineering.